 From the Esplanade, where huge block letters spelling "CALIFORNIA" originally stood, you now pass through a new Streamline Modern entrance facade, designed after Los Angeles's Pan Pacific Auditorium.
 If it looks familiar, that's because it can also be recognized as the entrance to Disney's Hollywood Studios park in Florida.
 Once past the turnstiles, you'll find yourself on Buena Vista Street, a re-creation of 1920s Hollywood as Walt saw it when he first arrived.

-A fifth land, a bug's land, is situated opposite the Golden Vine Winery and can be reached by taking the same route.
-The sixth land, Paradise Pier, recalls seaside amusement parks of the first half of the 20th century.
+A fourth land, a bug's land, is situated opposite the Golden Vine Winery and can be reached by taking the same route.
+The fifth land, Paradise Pier, recalls seaside amusement parks of the first half of the 20th century.
 It is situated in the southwest corner of the park, around the large lake.
-Cars Land is the seventh land, claiming a former parking lot behind the Pacific Wharf and Hollywood Land, with its primary entrance across from the Golden Vine Winery.
+Cars Land is the sixth land, claiming a former parking lot behind the Pacific Wharf and Hollywood Land, with its primary entrance across from the Golden Vine Winery.

 You can often save time waiting in line by taking advantage of single-rider lines, a separate line for people who are alone or don't mind riding alone or with a stranger.
 The objective of single-rider lines is to fill odd spaces left by groups who don't quite fill the entire ride vehicle.
 Because there aren't many singles and most groups aren't willing to split up, single-rider lines are usually much shorter than the regular line.
 Five attractions at DCA offer single-rider lines: California Screamin', Goofy's Sky School, Grizzly River Run, Radiator Springs Racers, and Soarin' Over California.

 Disneyland Resort hotel guests get a 1-hour jump on the public four or more mornings each week through the Extra Magic Hours program.
 You’ll be required to show a hotel key card before being allowed through.
 This entrance is often overwhelmed, especially on early-entry days, so you may save time by walking to the front gate.
 All other guests will be allowed through the main entrance onto Buena Vista Street up to one hour early and held at Carthay Circle until after a brief “rope drop” musical fanfare at the official opening time.
-A queue for Radiator Springs Racers Fastpasses will form stretching through Hollywood Land as soon as visitors are allowed in the gates, and the crowd will be walked toward Cars Land at the appointed hour to avoid a stampede.
+Guests wishing to ride Radiator Springs Racers first (or retrieve a Fastpass) will gather to the right of Carthay Circle, while those headed to Tower of Terror or Anna & Elsa line up to the left outside Hollywood Land.
+The crowd will be walked toward their destination at the appointed hour to avoid a stampede.